 Manjaro Linux will not be installing the proprietary FreeOffice by default

-It appeared as if the popular Linux distribution Manjaro was going to include a free version of the non-free proprietary office suite FreeOffice from German SoftMaker Software GmbH instead of the free office suite LibreOffice in the upcoming 18.1 version of their operating system.
+It appeared as if the popular Linux distribution Manjaro - which has a badly censored forum - was going to include a free version of the non-free proprietary office suite FreeOffice crippleware from German SoftMaker Software GmbH instead of the free office suite LibreOffice in the upcoming 18.1 version of their operating system.
 This is now off the table due to massive push-back from a handful of vocal people.

 Manjaro Linux 18.0.4 with the default Office options shown in the menu and some of the optional Office suits that can be installed.
 Also, Yooa from Oh My Girl in the upper right corner.
 She's so gorgeous and talented, it's hard to get enough of her.

 Manjaro Linux version 18.0.4 includes LibreOffice and some useless advertisement thing called "Microsoft Office Online" which shows two buttons labelled "Get Office" and "Sign in".
 Several release-candidates of Manjaro 18.10 came with the proprietary office suite FreeOffice instead of LibreOffice and "Microsoft Office Online".
 FreeOffice is, in fact, not free libre software.
 It is proprietary closed-source software from German SoftMaker Software GmbH.